Why States Regulate Car Insurance Differently

 - Political and consumer priorities: Some states prioritize low minimums to keep insurance accessible; others mandate higher limits to better protect accident victims.

 Understanding why your state regulates the way it does helps you make smarter decisions about how much coverage to buy — because meeting the state minimum is often very different from being truly protected.
-Learn more about what affects car insurance rates beyond just your location.
+Learn more about how state regulation affects your rates beyond just your location.

 State Minimum Requirements & Liability Differences